History of Aaron Nesmith in Timeline

 On February 15, 2022, Aaron Nesmith recorded his Celtic career-high with 18 points in a win over the Philadelphia 76ers.

-In 2022, Aaron Nesmith was part of the Boston Celtics roster that reached the NBA Finals, prior to being traded to the Indiana Pacers.
+In 2022, Aaron Nesmith was part of the Boston Celtics roster that reached the NBA Finals.
+Later that year, he was traded to the Indiana Pacers.

-On February 2, 2023, Aaron Nesmith scored a then career–high 24 points in a loss to the Los Angeles Lakers.
+On February 2, 2023, Aaron Nesmith posted a then career-high in scoring with 24 points in a loss to the Los Angeles Lakers.

 On October 23, 2023, Aaron Nesmith agreed to a three-year $33 million contract extension with the Indiana Pacers.

-In 2022, Aaron Nesmith was traded to the Indiana Pacers along with other players and a 2023 first-round pick in exchange for Malcolm Brogdon.
+In 2022, a 2023 first-round pick was traded with Aaron Nesmith to the Indiana Pacers in exchange for Malcolm Brogdon.

-On May 21, 2025, in Game 1 of the Eastern Conference Finals against the New York Knicks, Aaron Nesmith scored a career-high 30 points.
+On May 21, 2025, Aaron Nesmith scored a career-high 30 points in Game 1 of the Eastern Conference Finals against the New York Knicks, including making six consecutive three-pointers in the final five minutes.

 On October 20, 2025, Aaron Nesmith and the Pacers agreed to a two-year, $40.4 million contract extension.